ainaimi/DisparitiesWorkshop/README.md

 }
 ```

+If you are unable to run this code, feel free to contact me before the session (via [Slack](https://join.slack.com/t/methodsforhea-ml54911/shared_invite/zt-1qyn4r0ti-KWA4mtj2jayIXkIEm5Cjwg) or [email](mailto:ashley.naimi@emory.edu))

+## Overview for the Workshop

 The three projects are increasingly complex.
 Starting with a simple simulated dataset with (mostly) binary variables, to a more complex setting with categorical exposures, mediators, and mixed type confounders.

 The tools and concepts covered in this workshop will include: